pydicom/pydicom/doc/tutorials/filesets.rst

   :attr:`~pydicom.fileset.FileSet.ID`, :attr:`~pydicom.fileset.FileSet.UID`,
   :attr:`~pydicom.fileset.FileSet.descriptor_file_id` and
   :attr:`~pydicom.fileset.FileSet.descriptor_character_set`.
-* Moving SOP instances from the current directory structure to the one used by *pydicom*.
+* When the :class:`~pydicom.fileset.FileSet` class determines it needs to move SOP instances from an existing File-set's directory structure to the structure used by *pydicom*.

 You can tell if changes are staged with the :attr:`~pydicom.fileset.FileSet.is_staged` property: